francesmx/CV/README.md

 * **startups** / entrepreneurship / solving juicy problems elegantly
 * **bringing people together** / facilitating human connection

 So I am potentially open to collaborations and opportunities associated with these.
+I'm also open to pro-bono work for the right cause.